RichiH/vcsh/README.md

 directory.
 They all maintain their working trees without clobbering each other or interfering otherwise.
 By default, all git repositories maintained via `vcsh` are stored in `$HOME` but you can override this setting if you want to.
-All that means that you can have one repository per application or application family, i.e. `zsh`, `vim`, `ssh`, etc. This, in turn, allows you to clone custom sets of configurations onto different machines or even for different users; picking and mixing which configurations you want to use where.
+All this means that you can have one repository per application or application family, i.e. `zsh`, `vim`, `ssh`, etc. This, in turn, allows you to clone custom sets of configurations onto different machines or even for different users; picking and mixing which configurations you want to use where.